-Rob from the Derby Box Company has generously given us a shipping case and then made three more for us at cost price.
-Meanwhile, Rick is seeking hand crank grinding wheels.
+In response, we have collected and shipped a stack of hand-crank sewing machines, along with a load of handtools donated by Workaid.
+Rob from the Derby Box Company generously gave us a shipping case and then made three more at cost price.

 - Abu has also asked for a fudge wheel, but they are £30-£40 on Ebay, so we are asking around for this cunning little tool…

 - We heard a rumour that old yoga mats can be used in the construction of flip flop soles.
 The local Nuffield Health Gym kindly donated some, but there is no sign yet that the material has been of any real use.

 - Lansana has decided not to take up the offer of business coaching from Ian and Heather.
 This has been a hard decision, but Ian and Heather will only coach people who commit – and we appreciate Lansana’s dogged independence!

 Surgery for Abu